 When you're looking for a hotel in New Orleans, there are many factors to look into to make your decision.
 Does the hotel have parking?
 Is it family or pet friendly?
 How are the reviews?
 Maybe most importantly, what is the price?

-One other important factor to consider is location, especially in New Orleans since it covers a lot of ground and has so much to see and do.
+As you look for the best places to stay in New Orleans, another important factor to consider is location... especially in New Orleans since it covers a lot of ground and has so much to see and do.
 Depending on whether you're coming to New Orleans for the first time, for business or to relax, there are different neighborhoods that you may want to look into for your visit.
 Of course, I think you could stay just about anywhere in these three neighborhoods pretty well and have a great visit, but then again, I'm pretty biased!

 Aw, the French Quarter.
 It doesn't get much more historic or festive than New Orleans' first neighborhood.
 If you stay in the French Quarter, you're going to be close to everything.
 You can walk to most of the historic sites, the restaurants and easily meander back to your hotel from the bars and music venues when you're ready to call it a night.